Ximi1970/systray-x/README.md

 ## Limitations

-This add-on / companion app will not work with FULL Wayland desktops due to the design choices made in Wayland.
-Nor will it currently work with flatpaks or snaps of Thunderbird.
+his add-on / companion app will not work with flatpaks or snaps of Thunderbird.
 They do not allow native messaging hosts outside the packages.
+You need to use a workaround for Wayland.
+In some distributions this is already applied.

 ## Binaries (System)